clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 +++
-title = "Static Site Generator: Why and how I've built my blog with Hugo" date = 2024-05-08T21:57:08Z summary = "In this blog post, I'll explain why I've chosen a static site generator for my blog, how I built it, and how it's hosted." slug = 'hugo-static-site-blog' draft = true
+title = "Static Site Generator: Why and how I've built my blog with Hugo" date = 2024-05-08T21:57:08Z summary = "Discover why and how a static site generator like Hugo can be a game-changer for your blog's security, performance, and cost efficiency." slug = 'hugo-static-site-blog' draft = true
 +++

-In this blog post, I'll explain why I've chosen Hugo static site generator for my blog, how I built it, and how it's hosted.
+In this blog post, I'll explain why I've chosen the Hugo static site generator for my blog, how I built it, and how it's hosted.

 ## Why using a static site generator and which one ?